OneWprldOneWave/One-Wave-No-Partical-Science/proofs.md

 Examples:

 - cell membranes
-- phase transitions
+- phase boundaries
 - electromagnetic surfaces
 - fluid boundaries
-- event horizons
 - material junctions

 Conclusion:
 Boundaries are structure-generating locations.

-Status: Observed
+Status: OBSERVED

 ---

-Level 1: Supported Scientific Ideas
+LEVEL 1: SUPPORTED GENERAL PRINCIPLES

-These are supported by existing science, but they are not unique to One-Wave.
+These ideas are supported by existing science, but they are not unique to One-Wave.

-P1.1 Stable Modes Produce Stable Structures
+P1.1 Stable Modes Can Produce Stable Structures

-Standing waves and normal modes naturally create persistent patterns.
+Standing waves and resonant modes can form persistent patterns.

 Supported by: